 Stoke Park Estate, Duchess Gate, Park Road, Stapleton, Bristol BS16 1AU

-Stoke Park Estate is the big patch of green with the big yellow Dower House that can be seen from the M32 on the way into Bristol.
-Despite being so close to the busy road, the estate feels like
+Stoke Park Estate is the big patch of green underneath the big yellow Dower House, that can be seen from the M32 on the way into Bristol.
+Despite being so close to the busy road, the estate feels like walking in rural countryside.

-Having spent most of lockdown at Stoke Park, never have we watched the seasons change so carefully from the beginnings of spring to summer as we did this year.
+Having spent most of lockdown taking family walks at Stoke Park, never have we observed the seasons change so carefully from the beginnings of spring to summer as we did during 2020.
 Autumn will be just as awe-inspiring with the park’s woodland and far-reaching views across Bristol.
-There are various trails you can follow – Hermitage Wood, The Barn Wood Walk, The Stoke Park walk, plus a sculpture trail which is great fun for little ones.
+There are various trails and easy forest walks you can follow – Hermitage Wood, The Barn Wood Walk, The Stoke Park walk, plus Stoke Park Sculpture Trail – great fun on walks with kids.
 Or just make it up – we’ve visited many times and often find something new each time we go.

 Parking: There is no dedicated car park for Stoke Park Estate, but there are lots of different places you can park depending on which entrance you want to use.
 We tend to park on residential roads Romney Avenue near Gainsborough Square to enter the park near the Sculpture Trail.
 You can also access it via Parnell Road or Long Down Avenue in Cheswick Village.